felipehogrefe/Expenses/README.md

 https://spring.io/tools

 # RUNNING THE APPLICATION
-Using the downloaded Spring Boot tool run the `ExpensesApplication` class to run the back-end server.
+Using the downloaded Spring Boot tool, import the project and run the `ExpensesApplication` class to run the back-end server.
 It can be accessed at http://localhost:8080.
 A console for the database is available at http://localhost:8080/h2-console, with username: `sa` and empty password.
 For the front-end navegate to the expenses-app folder (`~\Expenses\expense-app`) and execute the command `ng serve`.